kaihaan/thales/memory-bank/productContext.md

-# Product Context: Modular AI Agent Learning Project

 ## Why This Project Exists

 ### Problem Statement

-Creating effective AI Agents requires understanding multiple complex domains: agent architectures, tool integration, knowledge retrieval, multi-agent coordination, and memory systems.
+Creating effective AI Agents requires an understanding of multiple complex domains: agent architectures, tool integration, knowledge retrieval, multi-agent coordination, and memory systems.
 Most learning resources focus on individual components rather than providing a comprehensive, hands-on approach to building production-ready agent systems.
+The best way to learn is by doing.

 ### Educational Gap